Kaine Parker: Ultimate Marvel

-The Ultimate Marvel version of Kaine is depicted as a misguided, disfigured clone of Spider-Man (Peter Parker).
-Created by ambitious mastermind Dr. Octopus (acting with the CIA's consent), Kaine possessed superhuman strength, reflexes, equilibrium and a spider-sense, and wears a tattered version of Ben Reilly's Spider-Man costume.
-He kidnaps Mary Jane Watson and attempts to give his captive superpowers (via OZ), triggering a transformation into a large red monster despite the Tarantula's efforts.
+An alternate universe variant of Kaine Parker from Earth-1610 appears in Ultimate Spider-Man.
+This version was created by Doctor Octopus and sports a version of Ben Reilly's Spider-Man costume.
+Kaine kidnaps Mary Jane Watson and attempts to give her superpowers, causing her to transform into a red goblin-like creature despite the Tarantula's efforts.
 While trying to prevent Mary Jane from being taken, Kaine is killed by Nick Fury's Spider Slayers.